-The Koinonia Trio was formed in Ann Arbor, Michigan in September 2015 and made its debut recital at Weber Music Hall in Duluth, Minnesota that very same month.
-The trio has won 1st Prizes at the 2017 Briggs Chamber Music and the East Central MTNA Chamber Music competitions, and was awarded the University of Michigan Performing Arts EXCELerator Grant Fellowship as well as a $10,000 grant from the Binkow Endowment for Chamber Music.
-In the past year, Koinonia has performed in New York City, Florida, across the Midwest, toured Europe, and was an ensemble in residence at the Innsbrook Institute and the Anchorage Chamber Music Festival.
-In addition to performing, the trio has given masterclasses at the University of Minnesota Duluth School of Music and has engaged in the Ann Arbor community by giving outreach concerts and workshops at retirement homes and schools.
-Upcoming projects include recording iconic piano trios by University of Michigan composers.
+The Koinonia Trio was formed in Ann Arbor, Michigan in September 2015.
+Their mission is closely related to their trio name, “Koinonia,” a transliterated form of a Greek word, which means “a gift jointly contributed.’
+Since its formation, the trio has won 1st Prizes at the American Prize and the Briggs Chamber Music, and was awarded the University of Michigan Performing Arts EXCELerator Grant Fellowship as well as a $10,000 grant from the Binkow Endowment for Chamber Music.
+The Koinonia has performed in New York, Florida, Illinois, Michigan, Missouri, Minnesota, Alaska and 5 cities in Europe as a part of a tour in Austria, Germany and Italy.
+The trio has been invited by many music festivals including the Innsbrook Institute, the Anchorage Chamber Music Festival, and the Maui Classical Music Festival, and has given outreach concerts and workshops at schools and retirement homes.
+Upcoming projects include recording iconic piano trios by University of Michigan composers in 2019.

 Earning musical recognition of a unique artist with great sensitivity and a profound ability to reach any audience with an enriching message, pianist Hyejin Cho is a highly active performer who has performed across the U.S.A., Germany, Italy, Austria, England, Japan and Korea.